Graeme Norgate

 Graeme Norgate is a British video game music composer who has composed music for a variety of video games developed by Rare.
 His first project at Rare was writing music for the Game Boy game, Donkey Kong Land.
 He also contributed to the soundtracks of Blast Corps and GoldenEye 007.
 Norgate was later an employee of Free Radical Design, the company was eventually bought out by Crytek and renamed to Crytek UK; Norgate retained the position of audio director after the company's buyout.
-Norgate later moved to Deep Silver Dambuster Studios after Crytek closed down Crytek UK.
+Norgate later moved to Dambuster Studios after Crytek closed down Crytek UK.